cts/cts.github.com/index.md

     CSS, it cannot be separated from content HTML.
 This makes web documents harder to create, maintain, and reuse.</p>

-    <p>Template langauges address symptoms of this problem, but not the root.
+    <p>Template languages address symptoms of this problem, but not the root.
-    <i>We need a platform-level language to support encapsulation and resuse of
+    <i>We need a platform-level language to support encapsulation and reuse of
     HTML structure just like we have one for HTML style.</i></p>

   </div>